Kassites: Iron Age

 The Elamites of the Shutrukid dynasty conquered Babylonia, carrying away the Statue of Marduk, in the 12th century BC, thus ending the Kassite state.
 According to the Assyrian Synchronistic Chronicle, which is not considered reliable, the last Kassite king, Enlil-nadin-ahi, was taken to Susa and imprisoned there in 1155 BC, where he also died.

-The annals of the Assyrian king Sennacherib detail that on his second, eastern, campaign of 702 BC he campaigned against the land of the Kassites, that being along the along the Diyala River between the Jebel Hamrin and the Darband-i-Khan.
+The annals of the Assyrian king Sennacherib detail that on his second, eastern, campaign of 702 BC he campaigned against the land of the Kassites, that being along the Diyala River between the Jebel Hamrin and the Darband-i-Khan.
 The Kassites took refuge in the mountains but were brought down and resettled, in standard Assyrian practice, in Hardispi and Bit Kubatti, which were made part of the Arrapha district.

-Kassite dynasty

-The Babylonian and Assyrian king lists mention eight or nine early Kassite rulers whose names are not fully known and who precede the following kings.
-Another Kassite king, Hašmar-galšu, is known from five inscriptions from the Nippur area.

-Note that the relative order of Kadashman-Turgu and Kadashman-Enlil II have been questioned.

 Kassite language

 The Kassite language has not been classified.
-The few sources consist of personal names, a few documents, and some technical terms related to horses and chariotry.
-What is known is that their language was not related to either the Indo-European language group, nor to Semitic or other Afro-Asiatic languages, and is most likely to have been a language isolate, although some linguists have proposed a link to the Hurro-Urartian languages of the Armenian highlands and Northern Mesopotamia.
+The few extant sources consist of personal names, a few fragmented documents, and some technical terms related to horses and chariotry.
+What is known is that their language was not related to neither the Indo-European language group, nor to Semitic or other Afro-Asiatic languages.
+It is most likely to have been a language isolate, although some linguists have proposed a link to the Hurro-Urartian languages of the Armenian highlands and Upper Mesopotamia.

 It has been suggested that several Kassite leaders bore Indo-European names, and they might have had an Indo-European elite similar to the Mitanni.
 Over the centuries, however, the Kassites were absorbed into the Babylonian population.
 Eight among the last kings of the Kassite dynasty have Akkadian names.
 It has also been suggested that the first element in Kudur-Enlil's name is derived from Elamite but that is disputed.

 Kassite art

 Ceramics

 The Kassites produced a substantial amount of pottery.
-It is found in many Moesoptamia cities including Eridu and Tell Khaiber.
-Archaeologists divide it into three periods, Early Kassite (pre c.
-1415 BC), Middle Kassite (c 1415 BC - 1225 BC), and Late Kassite (c.
-1225 BC - 1155 BC).
+It is found in many Mesopotamia cities including Eridu and Tell Khaiber.
+Archaeologists divide it into three periods, Early Kassite (before c.
+1415 BC), Middle Kassite (c.
+1415–1225 BC), and Late Kassite (c.
+1225–1155 BC).
 Many small pottery kilns, generally no bigger than 2 meters in diameter with domed tops, were found in the Babylonian city of Dilbat.
 Goblets and wavy sided bowls are commonly found in Kassite pottery deposits.
 Other ceramic goods, such as traps for small animals and vessels commonly thought to be fruit stands were found also.
 Kassite pottery deposits have been found as far away as Al Khor Island in the Persian Gulf area.